MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

 3. For the `GridView` control to show anything, you need to give it a collection of data to show.
 Open **MainPage.xaml.cs** and find the `GetItemsAsync` method.
 This method populates a collection called **Images**, which is a property that we've added to **MainPage**.

-    After the `foreach` loop in `GetItemsAsync`, add this line of code.
+    At the end of the `GetItemsAsync` method, add this line of code.

     ```csharp
     ImageGridView.ItemsSource = Images;